 When telling your story, you want to describe how your hero went from being in pain to becoming pain free (the transformation) by discovering your solution.
 Plus you also need to overcome all objections by presenting a logical sales argument that your product or service is a viable solution to your prospects problem.

 So we will now take a quick look at identifying the ARC in your story.

-(Note: Do you want to learn the skills to become a copywriting and paid traffic expert?
+(Note: Do you want to beable to turn cold, paid traffic into customers and big profits?
 Click here to learn more.

 Identify the ARC